docodon/image_filters/README.md

-# image_filters [ a basic portal where one can upload an image and can add a filter on that image ]
+# image_filters [ a basic portal where one can add filters to uploaded image ]

 	system configuration :

-		python -2.7
+	 -python -2.7
-		django -1.7
+	 -django -1.7

 	 - install django tweaks
 	      Install django-tweaks which are useful in rendering of django-forms in templates ( useful in rendering django-forms with bootstrap)